jrebagliatti/techcasestudies/_posts/2016-12-15-Rockmetric.md

 ## Customer profile

 [Rockmetric](http://www.rockmetric.com) is a modern customer data analytics platform powered by cognitive intelligence.
 The platform has a revolutionary digital analyst, *Alfred*.
-Alfred creates an intelligence layer driven by natural language processing (NLP) to deliver data and insights through a conversational question-and-answer format.
+Alfred creates an intelligence layer driven by natural language processing (NLP) to deliver data and insights through a natural language Q&A interface.

 The core platform allows unification of customer data and metrics from multiple sources such as transaction data, support tools (call, email, chat, social), internal databases, CRM, marketing campaign operations, email analytics, and so on.
 Teams can get visualizations, automate reports, create segments, and drive action across existing tools.
 Teams also can create custom alerts and notifications for important metrics.
 Rockmetric services receive a million hits a day.